OpenNuvoton/Nuvoton_Tools/README.md

 <br>

 # Nu-Link2 debugging and programming adapter
-When using debugging and programming tool above, you need an USB apatper.
+When using debugging and programming tool above, you need an USB adatper.
 We introduce you a new feature-rich Nu-Link2 adapter here.
 ### The role of Nu-Link2 adapter
 User can switch between roles that Nu-Link2 play by re-programming Nu-Link2 to another .bin file